StevenBlack/vocab/README.md

 ### chad
 The little paper circles that fall from the hole-puncher.
-Generally used to mean the leftovers, the worthless part that remains after you've got what you want.

 ### chaff